 Unruly verdicts indicate that a child is disobedient, and needs some form of supervision or treatment.
 For example, if a child is caught loitering late at night, possesses alcohol, or is deemed as uncontrollable by parents or guardians.

 Delinquency, however, is when a child has committed an actual criminal offense.
 Instead of being convicted of a crime, a child typically faces treatment and rehabilitation.
 Unless the crime committed was a felony, juvenile records will not carry into adult criminal records.

 Can Juveniles Ever Be Prosecuted as Adults?

 Yes—a 1994 amendment to the Georgia Juvenile Court Code provides that juveniles can be tried as adults under conviction of any of the following crimes, unless under the age of 13:

 - Aggravated sexual battery

 If found guilty of these types of crimes, a child will face adult punishments.

 Appealing a Juvenile Conviction

 Like adults, juveniles have the right to an attorney and to file an appeal.
 A notice of appeal must be filed within 5-days of receipt of the court order.
-For immediate help from one of our attorneys, call Wadkins & Wallace at (706) 221-9451.
+Looking for representation for juvenile crimes in Georgia?
+Call Wadkins & Wallace at (706) 221-9451.